stefanoborini/book-the-software-company/01-the-software-company.md

 will be spent investigating these obscure reports, to discover that are not bugs of the software product itself.

-Particular care must be taken, during implementation, not to enter into inescapable situations with files already on the end user's computers[^1].
+Particular care must be taken, during implementation, not to create inescapable situations with files already on the end user's computers: a real case scenario I've witnessed involved a file we created on the end user computers.
+In these files, version 1.0 of the software wrote a date as day-month-year.
+Version 2.0 of the software wrote month-day-year.
+With a few exceptions of impossible cases, there is no practical way to differentiate which date format was used, and the root cause was that the file itself had no version information.
+As a hack, the new release piggybacked on the presence of another unrelated information, added in version 2.0 of the software, to assess the "informal" file format version.
+When software version 3 was released, a version tag was finally added to the file.

-Refactoring techniques for databases can be used to perform schema migrations, but proper care and support of advanced features (such as triggers and stored procedures) may be needed, requiring a different database engine than the one currently in use.
+Exactly like file formats, databases also occasionally need migrations to be carried out. efactoring techniques for databases do exist but proper care and support of advanced features (such as triggers and stored procedures) may be needed, requiring a different database engine than the one currently used.

-In other words, at every new release of the software, its surrounding environment acquires inertia, and changes must be considered not only within the framework of the software at that specific moment in time, but also its state in the past and its possible future.
+In other words, at every new release of the software, its surrounding environment acquires inertia due to its established legacy, and changes must be considered not only within the framework of the software at that specific moment in time, but also its state in the past and its possible future.
 This add a potentially large burden that needs to be taken into account.

-[^1]: A real case scenario I've witnessed involved a file, written on customers computers, that had no version information.
-In these files, version 1 of the software wrote a date as day-month-year.
-Version 2 of the software wrote month-day-year.
-With a few exceptions of impossible cases, there is no practical way to differentiate which format it is used.
-A hack was devised to piggyback on the presence of another unrelated information, added in version 2 of the software, to assess the "informal" file format version.
-When software version 3 was released, a version tag was added to the file.

-# 1.15.
-Deprecation of the software product
+## 1.15 Deprecation of the software product

 Some software is eventually deprecated, not only as old version, but as a whole.
 Deprecation is generally performed when the software was supporting a process